 When incorporating a business in Canada, one of the most critical decisions you’ll make is how to structure your shares.

-When incorporating a business in Canada, one of the most critical decisions you’ll make is how to structure your shares.
-Corporate share structure determines ownership, control, and financial distribution within your company.
-In this guide, we’ll walk you through the basics of corporate share structure, common pitfalls, and tips on setting up the best structure for your business.
+When incorporating a business in Canada, one of the most important decisions you make is how to structure your shares.
+Corporate share structure determines ownership, control, and how money comes out of the company.
+This guide covers the basics, the common pitfalls, and how to set up a structure that fits your business.

 A share represents a unit of ownership in a company.
 The number of shares you own determines your ownership percentage.
 For example, if a company has 100 shares and you own 50, you control 50% of the company.
 Shares also entitle you to a portion of the company’s assets and profits.

-Shares can vary in their characteristics, which can influence your rights as an owner.
-Let’s dive into the different types of shares.
+Shares vary in their characteristics, and those characteristics shape your rights as an owner.
+Here are the main types.

 Companies may issue different classes of shares, such as Class A, B, C, etc., each with unique voting rights and dividend rules.
 This allows for flexible ownership and control structures.